Are you trying to figure out what is the best Cricut machine for you?

 If you’re new to cutting machines (as I was) you won’t know what you need to get at first anyway, so this gives you some materials to try out and learn with.

-What extras do you need to use the Cricut Maker?
+What Computer Do You Need to use the Cricut Maker?

 Hardware and Operating Systems